 Pam’s list of the best coffee in Cape Town:

 R12!!
 This is not only one of the nicest cups of coffee you will ever enjoy – it is also one of the cheapest!
 Great strategy – once you taste you will want the beans!
 All the branches are quirky and fun, with the Church Street inner city branch drawing long queues in the morning!
 Note they are focused only on coffee!
 So they do not sell ANYTHING else!
 Don’t try and order tea or a snack!
 Original Branch – 25 Church Street.
-Recently opened: 6 Roodehek Rd (Note this shares premises with a funky gourmet burger spot called the Dog’s Bollocks – it is literally at the back of the alley – you need to search for it and know it is hidden!).
-Also recently opened: 19 Huguenot Street Franschhoek (next to Reubens Restaurant) Finally Franschhoek has good coffee!
+Recently they moved their roasting operation (2017) to 171a Buitenkant Street, Gardens.
+They also have a tiny little branch in the Bo-Kaap.
+Their coffee can however be found in many of the small eateries around Cape Town.

-- Truth Coffee Cult – Fabulous little coffee roastery offering a taste of a variety of blends that they have put together themselves.
+Truth Coffee Cult – Fabulous coffee roastery offering a taste of a variety of blends that they have put together themselves.
 The main spot where they roast the beans is located at 1 Somerset Rd (corner Buitengracht), Greenpoint.
 This is a fab little spot to visit – in addition it has a small slave museum on the property – so this is a lovely combo to get a bit of a feel for the history of the area.
 They also have a small outlet selling coffee outside Mitchell’s Brewery in the V&A Waterfront.
 Recently they have opened another branch at 36 Buitenkant Rd.
 This is their HQ and it has an awesome huge coffee roaster in the middle.
 A plus is that you can chat to the coffee roasters and see the huge sacks of coffee at the back.
 It is funky and fun.
 They do light meals too and have a liquor license.
 Open from 7am weekdays and 8am weekends.
-They close around 6pm, except Wednesdays and Fridays when we go to late.
+They close around 6pm.
 Sundays they close around 2pm

-- Haas Coffee Collective – this is located at 67 Rose Street in the Bo-Kaap (along side
+Haas Coffee Collective – this is located in Buitenkant Street in the city.

 The First Coffee Shop opens in Khayelitsha Township: The Department of Coffee has just opened its doors!